-The college aims to ensure that no job applicant receives less favourable treatment because of a Protected Characteristic.
+10 School's position: The School aims to ensure that no job applicant receives less favourable treatment because of a Protected Characteristic.
 Recruitment procedures will be reviewed regularly to ensure that individuals are treated on the basis of their relevant merits and abilities and that sufficiently diverse sectors of the community are reached.
 Job selection criteria are reviewed from time to time to ensure that they are justifiable on non-discriminatory grounds as being essential for the effective performance of the job.